andrewt0301/hse-acos-course/docs/software/rars.md

     (base) Andreis-MacBook-Pro:Downloads andrew$ java -jar rars_5f747b9.jar

-For convenience, you can create the following BASH script and use it to run RARS.
+For convenience, you can create the following Bash script and use it to run RARS.

-__rars.sh__:
+rars.sh:

     #!/bin/bash
     java -jar rars_5f747b9.jar

-Running a BASH script:
+Running a Bash script:

     (base) Andreis-MacBook-Pro:Downloads andrew$ sh rars.sh

 Also, `rars.sh` can be made an executable file:

     (base) Andreis-MacBook-Pro:Downloads andrew$ chmod +x rars.sh

 Then you can run it with this command: